aytheotaku/jwt-auth-api/README.md

   "access_token": "${jwt_token_provided}"
 }
 ```
-`${jwt_token_provided}` would be the actual jwt provided by the server.
-This jwt last for 1 day from the time of logging in.
+`${jwt_token_provided}` will be the actual jwt provided by in the response.
+This jwt will last for 1 day from the time of logging in.

 ---